uadmin/uadmin/docs/_build/html/_sources/tags.rst.txt

     `uadmin:"help"`

-Open your Todo List project, go to the items.go and set the help tag in the Name field.
+Open your Todo List project, go to the item.go and set the help tag in the Name field.
 Let's say "Input numeric characters only in this field.".

 .. code-block:: go